Gould Academy: Academics

-Subjects taught include English, History, Math, Science, Computer Science, Performing Arts, Visual Arts, Spanish, Mandarin.
-Gould offers honors and AP classes and courses in design-thinking, fabrication, and robotics related to the school's makerspace, the Marlon Family IDEAS Center.

-Gould operates on a trimester system, and students typically enroll in five to six courses per trimester.
-Class periods are affectionately known as "dots" (periods), and have a fixed schedule changing between four and three classes a day.
-The fall and spring term schedules include a half day every week on Wednesday, a late start every Thursday, and occasional Saturday classes.
+Gould operates on a semester system, and students typically enroll in five to six courses per semester.
+Class periods are affectionately known as "dots" (periods), and have a fixed schedule changing between five and four classes a day.
+The fall and spring term schedules include a half day every week on Wednesday and a late start every Thursday.
 The Winter term schedule is based on half days Tuesday through Friday to make time for athletics, mainly the On-Snow Competition programs.

-The Academic Skills Center is a special academic support program where students work closely with a learning specialist to develop learning strategies and skills.

 Programming

 Athletics

 Gould's high school teams compete in the MAISAD league of the New England Preparatory School Athletic Council.
 Most sports also branch outside of the league and conference.
-Fall Sports include Cross Country Running, Equestrian, Field Hockey, Golf, Mountain Biking, Soccer, the Outing Club, and Yearbook.
-Winter Sports include Basketball, Snowboarding (competitive and not), Alpine Skiing (competitive and not), Freestyle Skiing, Nordic Skiing, Learning to Ski, Rugrats, and the Outing Club.
-Spring sports are Baseball, Equestrian, Lacrosse, Road Cycling, Skateboarding, Softball, Tennis and the Outing Club.
+Fall Sports include Cross Country Running, Equestrian, Field Hockey, Golf, Mountain Biking, Soccer, and the Outing Club.
+Winter Sports include Men's Basketball, Snowboarding (competitive and not), Alpine Skiing (competitive and not), Freestyle Skiing, Nordic Skiing, Learn to Ski, Rugrats, and Ski Patrop.
+Spring sports are Baseball, Equestrian, Lacrosse, Softball, Tennis, Mountain Biking, and the Outing Club.

 On-Snow Competition Program

-The On-Snow Competition Program includes Alpine, Snowboard, Freestyle, and Nordic Skiing.
-The program is designed to prepare athletes to compete at the highest levels in every age group.
-A winter term is available for 8th grade students, from Thanksgiving through March.

 Special class schedules and flexibility are available for students competing in the program, especially during the winter.

 Four Point

-At the end of the winter trimester, each Class pursues a week-long assignment called Four Point, designed to emphasize experiential learning outside of the classroom.
-Ninth grade students travel abroad as a class, Tenth grade students engage in community service on or near campus, Eleventh grade students take a class winter camping trip in the White Mountains of New Hampshire, and Twelfth grade students take on an independent project.
+Gould’s Four Point Program is a 40-year-old tradition that starts in ninth grade and ends upon graduation.
+Every year, just before spring break, students in each class embark on a journey of self-discovery.

 Campus

 Gould's 436 acre campus is located in the town of Bethel, Maine, just on the Western edge of "Bethel Village".
-Bethel sits in the Androscoggin River Valley, with the Sunday River Ski Resort 6 miles up the road and New Hampshire's White Mountains about 20 miles to the west.